cmskit/adm-modeling/readme.md

 ### manual Installation

-1. download and extract this Folder (package_manager) into backend/admin/
+1. download and extract this Folder into backend/admin/

 ### Installation via package management